unalignedcoder/auto-theme/README.md

 ## Description
 ![Animation](https://github.com/user-attachments/assets/cd227523-78bf-42e4-a60e-ef21ce78c405)

-**Auto Theme** is a powerful script to automatically and silently switch the Windows color mode, depending on daylight or hours set by the user.
+**Auto Theme** is a powerful script designed to automatically and silently switch the Windows color mode, depending on daylight or hours set by the user.
 It can directly activate Windows <ins>Light</ins> and <ins>Dark</ins> modes and optionally handle its own <ins>dedicated wallpapers slideshows</ins> for each, so that you can have "dark" and "light" wallpapers showing at the right times.
 Upon slideshow changes, it can <ins>display the name of the wallpaper</ins> in a notification or Rainmeter skin.

 Alternatively, it can work by loading `.theme` files[^1].
 This may allow for a higher degree of customization and compatibility on certain systems.